vexor/vx-promo/_posts/2014-02-19-deploy-rails-applications-using-ansible-and-mina.md

   users and so on.
 * Describe tasks using Capistrano or Mina tools and initialize deployment.

-Unfortunately meant solution has serious disadvantages:
+Unfortunately, this solution has serious disadvantages:

 * You essentially have same configuration in 2 different places, which makes it difficult to support and test.
 Provisioning and deployment tools need to know